KS3 Endpoint Assessment Map 2024-2025

 Y8 Spanish assessment point 1

-*Opinions and reasons – music / Opinions and reasons -TV programmes / Mobile phones use/ Opinions of Apps and tech/ Free time - present tense recap
+*Opinions and reasons – music / Opinions and reasons -TV programmes / Mobile phones use/ Opinions of Apps and tech/ Free time - present tense (regular and irregular verbs)

 Revision opinions + noun with definite article